Complex Educational Needs Study Award

 To be eligible for this award, you must:

-- a registered teacher with a current practicing certificate in a permanent position at a state or state-integrated school, or
+- a registered teacher with a current practicing certificate at a state or state-integrated school

-- a fully registered teacher with a current practicing certificate in a registered early childhood service.
+- a registered teacher with a current practicing certificate in a registered early childhood service

 You are not entitled to this award if you: